 The Australian Resuscitation Council (ARC) recommends this course to be renewed every 3 years from the date of issue.
 However, the Australian Resuscitation Council (ARC) also stipulates that to maintain this level of competency that you are required to update the ‘HLTAID009 Provide Cardiopulmonary Resuscitation’ component of the course on an annual basis.

-This course is only offered for corporate bookings.
-Corporate bookings can be delivered onsite within your workplace or in our Blackburn, Narre Warren or Preston training rooms.
-Delivery times are flexible and can be delivered outside of normal working hours.
+This course is only available for corporate bookings.
+Training can be delivered on-site at your workplace or at our Blackburn or Narre Warren training locations.
+Delivery times are flexible and can be arranged outside of standard business hours.